 - Investment Flexibility: Qualified Opportunity Funds offer investors flexibility in choosing which Opportunity Zones to invest in and the type of projects or businesses to support.
 This allows investors to align their investment strategies with their specific interests, expertise, and risk profiles.

 WHAT TYPES OF TAX BENEFITS ARE AVAILABLE WHEN INVESTING THROUGH A QUALIFIED OPPORTUNITY FUND?

 There are three different types of tax incentives available for investing in low-income communities through a qualified Opportunity Fund.
-These incentives are temporary deferral, step-up in basis, and permanent exclusion.
+These incentives include temporary deferral, step-up in basis, and permanent exclusion.

 - Temporary Deferral: Investors may have the option to temporarily defer inclusion in taxable income for capital gains reinvested into a qualified Opportunity Fund.

 Of the more than 500 eligible census tracts, the City of Chicago recommended 133 to the State of Illinois for designation as Opportunity Zones.
-In order to identify potential Opportunity Zones, the City worked alongside alderman to identify census tracts with the most need and opportunity for investors.
-You can read more about their criteria here.
+To identify potential Opportunity Zones, the City worked alongside Alderman to identify census tracts with the most need and opportunity for investors.

 WHERE CAN I GET MORE INFORMATION ABOUT OPPORTUNITY ZONES?

-The government has published several websites intended to provide more information about Opportunity Zones and investing through qualified Opportunity Funds.
-Here is a list of government resources:
+If you want to learn more, the government has published several websites intended to provide more information about Opportunity Zones and investing through qualified Opportunity Funds.
+Here's a list of government resources:

-HOW IS 33 REALTY'S INVESTMENT BROKERAGE TEAM PREPARING TO HELP CHICAGO’S REAL ESTATE INVESTORS BENEFIT FROM THE GOVERNMENT FUNDED PROGRAM?
+HOW IS 33 REALTY'S INVESTMENT BROKERAGE TEAM CAN HELP YOU?